UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 This is a typical structure for a recursive function:

-A) It starts with a check to see if there if the recursive process is "done" -- can it simply return a simple value.
+A) It starts with a check to see if the recursive process is "done" -- can it simply return a simple value.

-B) If not, then it does a computation using the same function of another value.
+B) If not, then it does a computation using the same function with another value.

-It is critical at that that first step be there, or the function will never terminate.
+It is critical at that the first check is there, or the function will never terminate.